cloak-dev/docs/manual.md

 < image here >

-All future messages however, will appear in plain text.
+All future messages however, will appear to you in plain text.
 However, the server will simply see a bunch of garbled text!

 ### Session Management

 Everytime you close or reload the tab, the encryption layer will be reset.
 This is to prevent any potential security issues.
-Next time you open the app, you will simply have to click the bookmarklets again to start the encryption layer.
+Next time you open the app, you will have to repeat the process to enable the encryption layer.

 ### Uninstall

-To uninstall Cloak, simply remove the bookmarklets from your browser's bookmarks bar.
+To uninstall Cloak, simply remove the extension.

+< image here >